StrawberryBe/analytics.de-DE/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 Da jede Report Suite der Analysen unterschiedlich ist, wird dieses Berichtsset für jeden Kunden unterschiedlich eingesetzt.
-Ein [!UICONTROL benutzerspezifisches Ereignis] kann als Zähler verwendet werden, der angibt, wie oft ein Ereignis auftritt.
-Wenn Sie beispielsweise **[!UICONTROL event1]** (Ereignis1) auf die Zählung von Dokumentladungen einstellen, zeigt der Bericht [!UICONTROL „Benutzerspezifisches Ereignis“] die Gesamtanzahl der aufgetretenen Ereignisse (Ladevorgänge) an.
+A [!UICONTROL Custom Event] report can be used as a counter that shows the number of times an event occurs.
+For example, if **[!UICONTROL event1]** is set to count the number of times a document is downloaded, then the [!UICONTROL Custom Event] report for Event 1 shows the total number of times the event (or download) occurs.
 Sie können mehrere benutzerspezifische Ereignisberichte verwenden.

 ## Konversionsberichte {#concept_BDD3DD8A46F043BB916C7E346E7C314F}